Open Research Award

 - Engaging in the development of (disciplinary) communities around open research practices

-openness expressed in your work?
+- How is openness expressed in your work?
 What are you doing to improve openness, transparency, inclusion and reproducibility in your institute, your research community and beyond?

 - How has the adoption of open research practices made your research better?

 - How easily can others participate in your research?
 Does your work include input from citizens at each step of the research?

 - Does your research encourage knowledge transfer in your research community, or between your research community and society at large?
 Does your work enable interdisciplinary research or intercultural/interracial exchange?

 - Does your work generate educational resources for formal or informal education?